Corner Brook: Arts and culture

-Corner Brook is home to Grenfell Campus, Memorial University where a strong arts community exists both within the school and well into the public.
+Corner Brook is home to Grenfell Campus, Memorial University, where a strong arts community exists both within the school and well into the public.
 The campus houses the Grenfell Art Gallery.
-The Corner Brook Arts and Culture Centre among other institutions thrive in promoting the arts on all levels from visual arts to theatre and well beyond.
-In 2015, the City's newest theatre and gallery, the Rotary Arts Centre opened.
+The Corner Brook Arts and Culture Centre among other institutions thrive in promoting the arts on all levels from visual arts to theatre.
+In 2015, the City's newest theatre and gallery, the Rotary Arts Centre, opened.

-Theatre Newfoundland Labrador is Corner Brook's professional theatre company: founded in 1979 by the late Maxim Mazumdar, it operates a year-round professional theatre company from its home base, Corner Brook.
-From September to May, their Sarah McDonald Youth Theatre offers classes in acting, stagecraft and music to youth aged 6 to 8 and produces a number of youth and community oriented productions in and around the city.
-From May to September it produces a professional repertory summer festival in Cow Head, Gros Morne National Park and regular national and international touring of plays like Tempting Providence by Robert Chafe, With Cruel Times in Between by Sarah McDonald, based on the various works by Al Pittman and Our Frances by Berni Stapleton.
+Theatre Newfoundland Labrador is Corner Brook's professional theatre company.
+It was founded in 1979 by Maxim Mazumdar, and it operates a year-round professional theatre company from its home base, Corner Brook.
+From September to May, their Sarah McDonald Youth Theatre offers classes in acting, stagecraft and music to youth aged 6 to 8 and produces several youth and community-oriented productions in and around the city.
+From May to September, it puts together a professional repertory summer festival in Cow Head, Gros Morne National Park and regular national and international touring of plays like Tempting Providence by Robert Chafe, With Cruel Times in Between by Sarah McDonald, based on the various works by Al Pittman and Our Frances by Berni Stapleton.

 Corner Brook is home to Gros Morne Summer Music, a classical music festival that spans July and August.
-The Hangashore Folk Festival was a folk festival based in Corner Brook from 1980–1994.
+The Hangashore Folk Festival was a folk festival based in Corner Brook from 1980 to 1994.

-For 32 years, the March Hare literary festival ran every March and celebrated poetry and written works by poets and writers from around Newfoundland and Labrador, Canada, and the world.
-Atlantic Canada's largest poetry festival was founded in the late 1980s by poet and playwright Al Pittman, and Corner Brook author, historian Rex Brown.
+For 32 years, the March Hare literary festival ran every March.
+It celebrated poetry and written works by poets and writers from around Newfoundland and Labrador, Canada, and the world.
+Atlantic Canada's largest poetry festival was founded in the late 1980s by poet and playwright Al Pittman and Corner Brook author and historian Rex Brown.
 The last March Hare was held in 2018.

-Corner Brook is also home to the region's only community radio station, Bay of Islands Radio (CKVB-FM 100.1, or BOIR).
+Corner Brook is also home to the region's only community radio station, BayFM (CKVB-FM 100.1, or BOIR).
 The station was previously only available online.
 However, the station received its broadcast licence from the Canadian Radio-television and Telecommunications Commission on October 6, 2016, and commenced FM broadcasting on November 5, 2017.
-The radio station is located on Brook Street, in the city's downtown district.
+The radio station is located on Cobb Lane, in the city's downtown district.